quarcissus/dribbbleChallenge1/README.md

 <h1>Dribbble Challenge 1</h1>
 <br/>

-<p>This is part of my personal <strong>funny dribbble challenge<strong> where I can challenge myself and proof that any design can be coded</p>
+<p>This is part of my personal <strong>funny dribbble challenge</strong> where I can challenge myself and proof that any design can be coded</p>
  <br>
 <em>Page links dont work</em>
  <hr>